John Hawkesworth (producer): Career

 By the mid-1950s, Hawkesworth was an independent designer, and films he worked on included The Prisoner (1955).
 He soon joined Rank as a trainee producer, and qualified as an associate producer while working on the film Windom's Way (1957).
-For the film Tiger Bay (1959), he was the producer and wrote the screenplay.
+For the film Tiger Bay (1959), he was the producer and wrote the screenplay with Shelley Smith.
 In the mid-1960s, he began to work for television, and he wrote the scripts for programmes including The Hidden Truth (1964), The Short Stories of Conan Doyle (1967) and The Gold Robbers (1969).

 After Jean Marsh and Eileen Atkins came up with an idea for a period comedy featuring two maids, Hawkesworth, along with John Whitney, turned the idea into the success that became Upstairs, Downstairs.
 He went on to produce 65 out of the 68 episodes from 1971 to 1975.
 He also wrote 12 episodes and some of the novelisations.
 Following this, he produced the BBC drama The Duchess of Duke Street (1976–77), and created as well as produced the 1979 Euston Films series Danger UXB (1979) for Thames Television.
 During the 1980s, he produced many television programmes including By the Sword Divided (1983), The Adventures of Sherlock Holmes (1984) and Oscar (1985).